michaelweatherburn/IntroductionToJavaProgramming/JavaNotes.md

 // using the array initializer to declare-initialize the array
 ```

+#### Char Arrays as Strings

-56. Char arrays can be printed as if they are Strings.
+Char arrays can be printed as if they are Strings.

 Example:
 ```java